niuers/AlwaysLearning/Machine Learning/Feature Engineering.md

 * The two main things to remember about PCA are its mechanism (linear projection) and objective (to maximize the variance of projected data).

 # Nonlinear Featurization via K-Means Model Stacking
+* A flat plane (linear subspace) can be generalized to a manifold (nonlinear subspace), which can be thought of as a surface that gets stretched and rolled in various ways.
+If a linear subspace is a flat sheet of paper, then a rolled up sheet of paper is a simple example of a nonlinear manifold.
+Informally, this is called a Swiss roll.
+* Once rolled, a 2D plane occupies 3D space.
+Yet it is essentially still a 2D object.
+In other words, it has low intrinsic dimensionality, a concept we’ve already touched upon in “Intuition”.
+If we could somehow unroll the Swiss roll, we’d recover the 2D plane.
+This is the goal of nonlinear dimensionality reduction, which assumes that the manifold is simpler than the full dimension it occupies and attempts to unfold it.
+* The key observation is that even when a big manifold looks complicated, the local neighborhood around each point can often be well approximated with a patch of flat surface.
+In other words, the patches to encode global structure using local structure.3 Nonlinear dimensionality reduction is also called **nonlinear embedding** or **manifold learning**.
+Nonlinear embeddings are useful for aggressively compressing high-dimensional data into low-dimensional data.
+They are often used for visualization in two or three dimensions.
+* Clustering algorithms are usually not presented as techniques for local structure learning.
+But they in fact enable just that.
+Points that are close to each other (where “closeness” can be defined by a chosen metric) belong to the same cluster.
+Given a clustering, a data point can be represented by its cluster membership vector.
+If the number of clusters is smaller than the original number of features, then the new representation will have fewer dimensions than the original; the original data is compressed into a lower dimension.
+We will unpack this idea in this chapter.

+* However, when data is spread out fairly uniformly, there is no longer a correct number of clusters.
+In this case, the role of a clustering algorithm is **vector quantization**, i.e., partitioning the data into a finite number of chunks.
+The number of clusters can be selected based on acceptable approximation error when using quantized vectors instead of the original ones.

+*